liteapi-travel/java-sdk/README.md

 ### Minimum Rates availability
 ------
-Hotel Minimum Rates API is to search and return the minimum room rates that are available for a list of hotel ID's on the specified search dates.
+The getMinimumRates function is used to retrieve the minimum room rates that are available for a list of hotel ID's on the specified search dates.

 For each hotel ID, the minimum room rate that is available is returned.

-The API also has a built in loyalty rewards system.
-The system rewards return users who have made prior bookings.

-If the search is coming from a known guest ID, the guest level is also returned along with the pricing that's appropriate for the guest level.

-If it is a new user, the guest ID will be generated at the time of the first confirmed booking.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java